 The adults that work in this class are Mrs Marshall and Mrs Hamblin.
-Miss Scott will also be working in our class for this term.

 Our PE days this term will be a Monday and Wednesday.
 Please ensure you have a full PE kits in school.